1975 San Diego Chargers season: Week 10: at Minnesota Vikings

 For the second consecutive week, a goal line stand foiled the Chargers at a key moment.
 Minnesota, who entered the game unbeaten, took the opening kickoff and drove 80 yards in 10 plays for Chuck Foreman's touchdown run.
-San Diego, with Freitas in at quarterback, failed to gain a first down on their first three possessions, but Chris Fletcher intercepted Fran Tarkenton to help keep the deficit at just seven points after one quarter.
-After the Vikings missed a field goal, San Diego moved to the Minnesota 32, from where Freitas found Garrison at the goal line for a touchdown.
-The extra point attempt was almost ruined by a bad snap, but holder Mike Fuller improvised a pass to Curran, and the score was tied.
+San Diego, with Freitas in at quarterback, failed to gain a first down on their first three possessions, but Fletcher intercepted Fran Tarkenton to help keep the deficit at just seven points after one quarter.
+After the Vikings missed a field goal, San Diego moved to the Minnesota 32-yard line, from where Freitas found Garrison at the goal line for a touchdown.
+The extra point attempt was almost ruined by a bad snap, but holder Fuller improvised a pass to Curran, and the score was tied.
 The Chargers were close to midfield on their next drive when Young fumbled; Minnesota recovered and retook the lead at 14–7 on Tarkenton's touchdown pass with 31 seconds left in the half.

-Mike Williams intercepted a tipped Tarkenton pass early in the second half, and Garrison appeared to have given his team a first down at the Viking 25, only for center Ed Flanagan to be flagged for holding.
-The Chargers were forced to punt, but Partee's 61-yard kick was downed at the 1 by Fuller.
-After forcing a three-and-out, San Diego took over on the Viking 23 following Fuller's 20-yard punt return, and soon reached a 1st and goal at the 1.
-The Chargers tried four consecutive rushes from there, but Minnesota stopped the first three for no gain and the fourth for the loss of a yard, after Young tripped over the legs of teammate Craig Cotton.
-Following an exchange of punt, Foreman scored his second touchdown.
-San Diego appeared to have closed to within a single score with five minutes to play, after a 2-play drive: McDonald had catches of 22 yards and 16 yards for a touchdown, either side of a 16-yard pass interference penalty.
-Wersching's extra point was blocked, however.
+Mike Williams intercepted a tipped Tarkenton pass early in the second half, and Garrison appeared to have given his team a first down at the Vikings 25, only for Flanagan to be flagged for holding.
+The Chargers were forced to punt, but Partee's 61-yard kick was downed at the 1-yard line by Fuller.
+After forcing a three-and-out, San Diego took over on the Vikings 23 following Fuller's 20-yard punt return, and soon reached a 1st and goal at the 1-yard line.
+The Chargers tried four consecutive rushes from there, but Minnesota stopped the first three for no gain and the fourth for the loss of a yard after Young tripped over the legs of teammate Craig Cotton.
+Following an exchange of punts, Foreman scored his second touchdown.
+San Diego appeared to have closed to within a single score with five minutes to play, after a two-play drive: McDonald had catches of 22 yards and 16 yards for a touchdown, either side of a 16-yard pass interference penalty.
+Wersching's extra point was blocked to leave the deficit at eight points.
 Minnesota then recovered an onside kick, and Foreman added his third touchdown to make sure of the result.

 Freitas completed 15 of 23 passes for 174 yards, with two touchdowns and an interception.
 This gave him a passer rating of 98.8, which would be the best of his two years in the league.